Rohitashv Gour

 Rohitashv Gour is an Indian actor who appears in Hindi films and television shows.
-He is best known for his leading roles in the TV sitcoms Lapataganj and Bhabiji Ghar Par Hain!, the latter ranks among the longest-running Indian comedy sitcoms.
+He is best known for his leading roles in the TV sitcoms Lapataganj and Bhabiji Ghar Par Hain!.
+The latter ranks among the longest-running Indian sitcoms.

 Early and personal life

-Gour belong to Himachal Pradesh and was a student of the National School of Drama (NSD), New Delhi.
+Gour is from Himachal Pradesh and was a student of the National School of Drama (NSD), New Delhi.

 In 1986, he was selected for the National School of Drama, one of India’s prominent institutions for theatre and acting, and graduated in 1989.
 After completing his studies, he contributed to the promotion of theatre culture in Himachal Pradesh by conducting acting workshops and supporting amateur theatre through annual dance-drama festivals in Shimla.

-He was associated with the National School of Drama Repertory Company for six years, where he worked with theatre practitioners including Ebrahim Alkazi, M. K. Raina, Ranjit Kapoor, Anuradha Kapur, Kirti Jain, Bhanu Bharti, Ram Gopal Bajaj, and Barry John.
+Rohitash was associated with the National School of Drama Repertory Company for six years, where he worked with theatre practitioners including Ebrahim Alkazi, M. K. Raina, Ranjit Kapoor, Anuradha Kapur, Kirti Jain, Bhanu Bharti, Ram Gopal Bajaj, and Barry John.
 He also attended a short-term film appreciation course at the Film and Television Institute of India (FTII), Pune.

-As President of the All India Artists Association in Shimla, Gour has been associated with efforts to support the amateur theatre movement and provide a platform for emerging performers.
+As president of the All India Artists Association in Shimla, Gour has been associated with efforts to support the amateur theatre movement and provide a platform for emerging performers.

 He resides in Mumbai with his wife, Dr. Rekha Gour, and they have two daughters, Giti Gour and Sanjiti Gour.